silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/04_Shortcodes.md

 ShortcodeParser::get('default')->register('my_shortcode', [MyShortCodeProvider::class, 'parseMyShortCode']);
 ```

-[info]
+> [!NOTE]
-Note that `my_shortcode` is an arbitrary name which can be made up of alphanumeric characters and the underscore (`_`) character.
+> Note that `my_shortcode` is an arbitrary name which can be made up of alphanumeric characters and the underscore (`_`) character.
 If you try to register a shortcode with a name using any other characters, it will not work.
-[/info]

 ## Built-in shortcodes